digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-36.md

 #### Peter Gorm Larsen
 * Met with Poul Toft 22nd of March to agree upon presentation for steering committee meeting in April
-* Meet on EU digital twins for cities on the 23rd of March
+* Meet on EU digital twins for cities on the 23rd of March and discuss collaboration possibilities on the 29th of March
 * Supervise grand solution application to be submitted on the 8th of April to Innovation Foundation Denmark including DTs
 * Initial planning of UniFMU paper + progress on a few other papers